cal-itp/data-infra/ci/README.md

 branch_diff[invoke diff renders on test PR] branch_invoke[invoke releases to test]

-candidates_main[GitHub Action builds images and renders candidates/main] prod_diff[invoke diff renders on prod PR] prod_invoke[invoke releases to prod]
+candidates_main[GitHub Action builds images and renders candidates/main\nNote: if you stop here, no Kubernetes changes will actually be deployed.] prod_diff[invoke diff renders on prod PR] prod_invoke[invoke releases to prod]